This business of all these Democrats defending Romney and defending Bain, defending private equity.

 But you're right.

-It it we do all have our role.
+We do all have our role.

-You still feel isolated because the media coverage they're laughing at you, they're making fun of you, impugning you.
+Even as a part of the group, you still feel isolated because the media coverage, they're laughing at you.

-They are lying about your strength, they're lying about your existence now.
+They are lying about your strength.

 Exactly.

-Uh and and you know that other people watch that and you're afraid that people are gonna believe the lies they're being told about you, and so this is a a great reinforcement thing that happened to you.
+And you know that other people watch that and you're afraid that people are going to believe the lies they're being told about you.

 It is, and it's for all those people out there for the Tea Party.

-I want them to know too that those guys are over there thanking us, thinking of us.
+I want them to know, too, that those guys are over there thanking us, thinking of us.

-It means like you said, it meant everything.
+It means, like you said, it meant everything.

 I just couldn't believe it.

-It's just it was wonderful.
+It's just, it was wonderful.

 I'm trying to relate to you.

-I've had the same thing happen when I did my little troop visit in Afghanistan in one of the Kellogg Brandon root cafeterias on the that they had news, cable news networks on, and I can't tell you the number of uh military men that asked me why aren't they talking about what we're doing here?
+I've had the same thing happen when I did my little troop visit in Afghanistan in one of the Kellogg Brandon Root cafeterias on the that they had news, cable news networks on.

 All we ever see is what's going on in Iraq.

-And I said because you're winning.
+And I said, because you're winning.

-You're not news to 'em.
+You're not news to them.

 We're having a little trouble in Iraq, and they can't wait to report that.